Julynx/wthr/README.md

   Example:         wthr Dubai

   --mode=default   Equivalent to ommiting the '--mode' flag.
-                   Shows the current weather for the location.
+  -d               Shows the current weather for the location.
-  --mode=forecast  Displays an 8-day forecast for the location,
-                   including minimum and maximum temperatures.
+  --mode=forecast  Displays an 8-day forecast for the location, -f               including minimum and maximum temperatures.
 ```